timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-aot-limitations.md

 ```

 #### Accessing Resources
 By default, the native-image tool will not integrate any of the resources that are on the classpath into the native executable.
 To make calls such as `Class.getResource()` or `Class.getResourceAsStream()` (or their corresponding ClassLoader methods) return specific resources (instead of null), you must specify the resources that should be accessible at runtime.
-This can be achieved using a configuration file.
+This can also be achieved using a configuration file.

 Let's first again run the following example on the JVM.
 ```editor:open-file